isomerpages/mccy-cpro/_resources/Frequently Asked Questions.md

 Although not mandatory, we encourage ROs to continue regular cleaning, especially for the shared items and to ventilate the venue after use.

-ROs are encouraged to apply for the SG Clean Quality Mark, you may refer to the following link: [https://www.sgclean.gov.sg/join/for-owners/how-to-be-certified/](https://www.sgclean.gov.sg/join/for-owners/how-to-be-certified/)
+ROs are encouraged to apply for the SG Clean Quality Mark, you may refer to the link [here]<a href="https://www.sgclean.gov.sg/join/for-owners/how-to-be-certified/"></a>.

 4) Is ART still a requirement for singers or persons playing wind/brass instruments?